 Ground Source Heat Pumps

-* Typical monthly/yearly/7 years savings for a 3/5-bedroom house switching from oil fired heating
+* Typical monthly/yearly/7 years savings for a 3/5-bedroom house switching from oil fired heating.

 ** Typical amount received every month/year/7 years in RHI payments, for installing renewable heating in a 3/5-bedroom house.

-When an anti-freeze mixture is pumped through the ground within an energy absorbing pipe, known as ground array, the anti-freeze circulating in the array is constantly warmed by the ground’s low-grade heat.
+The ground absorbs low-grade heat from direct sunlight and rain, giving it year round temperature of between 8- 12°C. When an antifreeze mixture is pumped through the ground within an energy absorbing pipe, known as ground array, the antifreeze circulating in the array is constantly warmed by the ground’s low-grade heat.

 Having increased in temperature, the anti-freeze mixture returns to the heat pump, where the evaporator in the heat pump is used to extract the heat from the ground array.
 This is achieved through boiling the refrigerant (boils at -10°C), which turn into a gas that is then fed into the compressors.

 The compressors increases the temperature of the gas to between 75°C - 125°C through an increase in pressure.
 This hot refrigerant gas then flows into a second heat exchanger called a condenser, where as the gas condenses the heat is passed into the heat exchanger which powers the central heating system and supplies the domestic hot water.
 Our ground source heat pumps increases the temperature from the ground by around four times – so if the ground temperature is 12°C, the output would be 48°C.

 Having transferred its heat, the refrigerant gas reverts to a liquid.
 This liquid is passed through an expansion valve at the end of the cycle to reduce its pressure and temperature, ready to start the cycle all over again.